wso2/docs-ei/en/micro-integrator/docs/setup/security/configuring_keystores.md

     ```

     !!!
 Note
-        If you are using the vanilla pack (without any WUM updates), you need to configure the file_name parameter without file location as <b>file_name="client-truststore.jks"</b>.
+        If you are using the pack (without any WUM update released after 09/17/2020), you need to configure the file_name parameter without file location as <b>file_name="client-truststore.jks"</b>.

 3. [Import the required certificates](../../setup/security/importing_ssl_certificate.md#importing-ssl-certificates-to-a-truststore) to the trust store.